 Let parents know how to scaffold support with their child.
-This could look like teaching them the “I do, we do, you do” cycle and explain that parents can teach a task like teachers teach: “I do it first so you can watch me.
-Then we do it together and I help you.
-Then you do it alone independently.”
+This could look like teaching them the “I do, we do, you do” cycle and explain that parents can teach a task like teachers teach: “I do it first, so you can watch me.
+Then we do it together, and I help you.
+Then you do it by yourself.”
 This is how parents can scaffold a task into student independence for kindergarten remote instruction.

 Ask for Parent Feedback

 Parents are the link for teachers to find out what is going well with at-home learning and what isn’t working.
-Especially for kindergarten remote instruction, parent feedback is key to virtual learning success.
+When it comes to kindergarten remote instruction, parent feedback is key to virtual learning success.
 Teachers can send out surveys for feedback or use a tool like Possip to get consistent parent feedback easily.
 Possip empowers schools and districts to quickly and routinely hear from their community of families and staff via text-message Pulse Checks™ in over 100 languages.
 Parent feedback has always been crucial to school success, but it’s the most important thing to gather during at-home learning.